CogStack/CogStack-NiFi/README.md

 **CogStack-NiFi** demonstrates how to use [Apache NiFi](https://nifi.apache.org/) as the central data workflow engine for clinical document processing, integrating services such as text extraction and natural language processing (NLP).
 Each component runs as a standalone service, with NiFi handling data routing between components and data sources/sinks.

-All NLP/ML/DATA services are expected to implement a uniform RESTful API, allowing seamless integration into existing pipelines—making it easy to incorporate any NLP application into the stack.
+All NLP/ML/data services are expected to implement a uniform RESTful API, allowing seamless integration into existing pipelines and making it easy to incorporate any NLP application into the stack.

 ---